Leanpub Header

 A Practical Guide to .NET 10, C# 14 and Interactive Web Development

+Tic-Tac-Toe sounds simple, until you play it in 3D on a 5x5x5 board.
 Learn Blazor by building a complete 3D Tic-Tac-Toe game with .NET 10 and C# 14.
-Along the way, you’ll explore architecture, state management, persistence, AI, and interactive 3D UI in a project that is both fun and practical.
+Along the way, you’ll explore architecture, state management, persistence, AI, and interactive 3D UI through a project that’s both fun to build and rich with real-world lessons.

 Minimum price